Main Office:450 Jane Stanford Way Stanford, CA 94305

 H-1B Dependent: No - Willfull Violator: No

-The Leland Stanford, Jr University filed 1,401 labor condition applications (LCAs) for H-1B visas and 23 labor certifications (LCs) for green cards during fiscal years 2022 - 2024.
-The Leland Stanford, Jr University was ranked number 118 among all visa sponsors.
-Additionally, 23 LCAs and 5 LCs were denied or withdrawn during the same period.
+The Leland Stanford, Jr University filed 560 labor condition applications (LCAs) for H-1B visas and 3 labor certifications (LCs) for green cards during fiscal year 2025.
+The Leland Stanford, Jr University was ranked number 137 among all visa sponsors.
+Additionally, 7 LCAs were denied or withdrawn during the same period.

 Before The Leland Stanford, Jr University can hire foreign workers, whether permanently or temporarily, it must submit labor certifications to the Department of Labor (DOL).
 These certifications confirm compliance with wage requirements for the specified job locations.The reports below summarize Labor Condition Applications (LCA) for H-1B visas and Labor Certifications (LC) for green cards filed by The Leland Stanford, Jr University.
 This data represents only the number of applications submitted and does not guarantee visa approvals or worker hires.